 Advocates 4 Change

 Advocates 4 Change functions as the Youth Action Board (YAB) of the CoC and provides guidance to the CoC on building strategies to address youth homelessness in our region.
 This committee is comprised of youth who have experienced housing instability or homelessness.

+Homeless Advisory Board (HAB)The HAB acts as a liaison between Committees and communities in the Western PA Continuum of Care (CoC) to represent the needs of and dispel the misconceptions surrounding those experiencing or who have experienced being unhoused/housing unstable.
+This committee is comprised of people who have experienced housing instability or homelessness.

 Ad Hoc Committees